 Secondly, much depends on the definition of content marketing; often what someone means by content marketing is the kind of content that was written years ago.

-It may be argued persuasively that content marketing is not dying, but simply adapting and changing.
+It may be argued persuasively that content marketing is not dying, but simply adapting.
 That is nothing new.
 Just consider the last decade:

 - Changing algorithms have filtered out spam and keyword stuffing and increased the emphasis on relevance and good images